-Channels do not have to be defined in advance; they're automatically created by the act of sending a message on the channel.
+Channels don't have to be defined in advance; they're automatically created by the act of sending a message on the channel.
 A device can listen to thousands of channels simultaneously through a single open connection.
 And there is no limit to the number of channels that you can use with your PubNub API keys and there are no billing related consequences either.

 You can secure your channels by controlling the access to them using PubNub's Access Manager which we will discuss in Access Control in the Security section.
-With Access Manager disabled, any client can freely send and receive messages on any channel.
+With Access Manager disabled, any client can send and receive messages on any channel.
 This is fine while you're learning to use PubNub but eventually, you'll need to secure your channels.